nolar/kmock/README.md

 — It's me, a long awaited Kubernetes API mock server!

+The main practical purpose is testing Kubernetes operators developed with Kopf, operators migrated to or from Kopf (whether Pythonic or not), and for testing Kopf itself.
+Kopf is a framework to write Kubernetes operators in Python: https://github.com/nolar/kopf

+Developers can use KMock to test any arbitrary HTTP APIs, SDKs, or apps — even without Kubernetes nuances (simply ignore the Kubernetes functionality).

-The rationale behind the library itself is simple: monkey-patching is bad.
+The rationale behind the library design is simple: monkey-patching is bad.
 It makes you test the specific implementation of your HTTP/API client, not the overall communication contract.
 Realistic servers are an acceptable compromise.
-The trade-off is only the overhead for the localhost network traffic & HTTP/JSON protocol rendering & parsing.
-The obvious flaw: you can make mistakes in assumptions what is the supposed response of the remote system.
+Unlike with realistic servers, which require heavy deployment, KMock works out of the box, and the only trade-off is the overhead for the localhost network traffic & HTTP/JSON rendering & parsing.
+The obvious flaw: you can make mistakes in your assumptions of what is the supposed response of the server.

 The rationale behind the library's DSL is simple too: tests must be brief.
 Brief tests require brief setup & brief assertions.
 Extensive logic, such as for-cycles, if-conditions, temporary variables, talking with external classes, so on — all this verbosity distracts from the test purpose, leading to fewer tests being written in total.